LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/alternate-code-practice.rst.txt

 #.
 Java knows about all the classes you define in the ``.java`` and ``.class``
    files in your current working directory.
 #.
 Java knows about all the classes that get shipped with the software.
-#.
-Java knows about all the classes included in your ``CLASSPATH`` environment
-   variable.
-Your ``CLASSPATH`` environment variable can name two kinds of
-   structures:

-   a.
-A *Java archive file*, ``.jar``, that contains Java classes.
-   b.
-Another Unix directory that contains Java class files.

 Declaring Variables
 --------------------